Creator-Turbo/Steam-Review-Sentiment-Analysis/README.md

 ## To Do

-- Define the project goal, prepare the data, and train the model.
+- Define the project goal,"
+ prepare the data, and train the model.
-- Deploy the model and set up monitoring tools to track its performance.
+- Set up monitoring tools to track its performance.
 - Automate the pipeline, document the process, test the system, and ensure continuous improvement.